Architecture in the age of Mussolini – modernism and tradition under the state control

 Giuseppe Terragni, Casa del Fascio, Como

-Newly founded ideal fascist cities
+The newly founded ideal fascist towns

 Arborea, Casa del Fascio

-Fertilia 2018, Via Pola
+Fertilia 2018, Via Pola (Pula)

 Their descendants still live in that place, whose streets bear nostalgic names from the old region: